 These initial mock-ups were low fidelity in order for us to move quickly.
 They also helped us in determining the information structure.

 Because the new UX for DV Flora's team was built in a way to take into account a labor force consisting mainly of millennials and took into account all the intricacies of the team's daily work, workflow processes, policies and the demands of the new hardware devices.
-The final solution is:

 The feedback was that people are now: 2X faster than using the old technology